 How to Do Bearing Failure Analysis.
 GGB. (n.d.).
 Retrieved from https://www.ggbearings.com/en/tribou/how-do-bearing-failure-analysis

 Lacey, S. J. (n.d.).
-Using Vibration Analysis To Detect Early Failure Of Bearings.
+Using Vibration Analysis to Detect Early Failure of Bearings.
 AggNet.
 Retrieved from https://www.agg-net.com/resources/articles/maintenance-repair/using-vibration-analysis-to-detect-early-failure-of-bearings

 SANTORA, M. I. K. E. (2017, January 31).
 Bearing failure and analysis.
 BEARING TIPS.
 Retrieved from https://www.bearingtips.com/best-practices-bearing-failure-analysis/